 A few decades ago Drammen had a reputation for being a somewhat grey industrial town.
 Today, however, you are greeted by fashionable surroundings and a modern city beach.

-Drammen might be an excellent and easily accessible choice for everyone who wants to experience what a relatively «large» Norwegian town has to offer, only 30 minutes drive from Oslo.
+Located west of the Oslofjord, Drammen is an excellent and easily accessible choice for everyone who wants to experience what a relatively large Norwegian town has to offer.

 New housing, shopping facilities, restaurants, cafes and bars, as well as a public pathway along the Drammenselva river make Drammen one of Norway’s fastest growing cities, and the close proximity to Oslo ensures that it is easy to get to and around the Drammen region.

 In the last few decades, a lot has been done to improve the city.
 The Ypsilon bridge for pedestrians and cyclists only has become a modern landmark and makes it easy to cross the river, which is clean enough for the river park and city beach to be very popular amongst the locals.